SAP-samples/teched2025-IN162/exercises/ex3/ex3_1_details.md

 1. Let's title this step as 'Log Sales Order Event Payload'.
 As the name suggests, we will log the payload we recieve from the AEM Adapter
 <br>![](../ex3/images/image12.png)

-1. Copy the following lines of code and paste it into the script editor window.
+1. Copy the following lines of code and paste them into the script editor window.
     ```groovy
     import com.sap.gateway.ip.core.customdev.util.Message